junxit/us-congress-bills-117/bill.md

     >   - **(2)** has received the summary plan description pursuant to section 104(b) and any other eligibility notices required to be furnished under this title in connection with such participant’s initial eligibility to participate in such plan;
     >   - **(3)** is not participating in such plan;
     >   - **(4)** does not have a balance in the plan; and
-    >   - **(5)** satisfies such other criteria as the Secretary of Labor may determine appropriate, as prescribed in guidance issued in consultation with the Secretary of the Treasury.
+    >   - **(5)** satisfies such other criteria as the Secretary of Labor may determine appropriate, as prescribed in guidance issued in consultation with the Secretary of Treasury.
     > - **(c)** *Annual reminder notice* For purposes of this section, the term “annual reminder notice” means a notice provided in accordance with section 2520.104b–1 of title 29, Code of Federal Regulations (or any successor regulation), which—
     >   - **(1)** is furnished in connection with the annual open season election period with respect to the plan or, if there is no such period, is furnished within a reasonable period prior to the beginning of each plan year;
     >   - **(2)** notifies the unenrolled participant of—